MamMark/mm/tos/mm/GPS/00_Readme.txt

     IDLE            no major activity selected/in progress.
 GPS is sleeping or in low power (mpm or hibernate).

-    CYCLE           take fixes for up to MAX_CYCLE_TIME.
-Either run for ~30secs (which seems to keep MPM happy) or with LOCK_ENDS_CYCLE find the first lock.
+    CYCLE           take fixes for MAX_CYCLE_TIME.
+If we get a lock we will finish the cycle early to conserve power.

-                    We keep the GPS up for a max of MAX_CYCLE_TIME.
-If we don't get a fix, we just turn the GPS off (or go into MPM, low power mode).
+                    After a CYCLE completes, we will put the gps back to sleep ie. LPM.
+If LPM fails (mpm_error or lpm failure) then we will try gather more satellite information (LPM_COLLECT).

-                    After a CYCLE completes, we will put the gps back to sleep ie. MPM or hibernate.
-If entry fails, then we will try gather more satellite information (LPM_COLLECT).
                     This might help.

-    MPM_COLLECT     Stabilizing MPM.
-Collect enough fixes to help MPM stablize.  (~2 mins).
+    LPM_COLLECT     Stabilizing LPM (MPM).
+Collect enough fixes to help MPM stablize.  (~2 mins, LPM_RESTART_WAIT).

     SATS_STARTUP    after booting, we may or may not have lost everything (Power On Reset, POR).
 SATS_STARTUP is used to get